Good Charlotte: Early years (1995–1999)

-After watching a Beastie Boys show in 1995, twin brothers Joel and Benji Madden formed Good Charlotte in Waldorf, Maryland, with Joel on vocals and Benji on guitar.
-Following the brothers' graduation in 1997, instead of going to college they worked full-time on the band.
+Twin brothers Joel and Benji Madden formed Good Charlotte and worked full-time on the band.
 The Madden brothers focused on getting the band signed, reading books and magazines that would aid them in achieving this goal.
 They made promotional packages which they sent to record labels.
 Joel Madden learned that the girl he took to homecoming was a sister of bassist Paul Thomas.
-Thomas met the brothers and was unimpressed with their performance skills.
-Soon afterwards, the brothers recruited their fellow high-school pupil Aaron Escolopio as a drummer and began playing clubs in the D.C. metro area.
+Thomas met the brothers and was impressed with their performance skills. and began playing clubs in the D.C. metro area.
 The Madden brothers moved to Annapolis, Maryland where they performed acoustic shows.
 The band named themselves Good Charlotte after the children's book, Good Charlotte: Girls of the Good Day Orphanage, by Carol Beach York.

 Guitarist Billy Martin went to one of these shows at the insistence of Jimi HaHa of Jimmie's Chicken Shack.
 Martin became friends with the Madden brothers and let them move in with him after they were evicted from their apartment.
 Martin joined Good Charlotte after the trio learned they had a shared interest in the Australian rock band Silverchair and the break up of Martin's band Overflow.
 They wrote new songs and recorded and performed demos.
-The band began building a fan base by performing at the HFStival in 1998, and serving as support slots for Blink-182, Lit and Bad Religion.
+The band worked in support slots for Blink-182, Lit and Bad Religion.
 In 1999, Good Charlotte opened for Save Ferris in Philadelphia.
 After the performance, they left a demo of "Little Things" that soon got airplay on local radio station Y100.
 Benji Madden was certain of the song's potential hit status with its high-school theme and the reality of its lyrics.

 A Sony Music employee passed the band's demo to regional promotion manager Mike Martinovich, who was impressed by the group's writing ability and the autobiographical nature of the songs.
 He contacted talent manager Steve Feinberg, who flew to Annapolis to watch the group perform and later began working with them.
 Around the same time, WHFS also began playing the demo.
 As the track became a hit in the area, record labels began showing interest in Good Charlotte.
 By the end of 1999, the band went on an east-coast tour with Lit.
 Representatives from several major labels attended the New York City show of the tour.